paulsinclair51/briteTest/README.md

 Recommended: put the orchestrator function in one module and each test function in its own module.

-When executed, LiteTest produces a structured report grouped by category, including:
+When executed, LiteTest produces a report grouped by category, including:

 - Pass/fail/fault counts per category.
 - Totals across all categories.